An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 35. What does an EKG not measure?

-It does not measure the force of contraction of the heart.
+It does not measure the force of the heart’s contraction.

 36. What is the normal pacemaker of the heart?